tbates/umx/README.md

 ```
 <!-- source("http://timbates.wdfiles.com/local--files/start/umx.lib.R") -->

-The umx package has helpers supporting:
+The umx package has a range of useful helpers to help you get things done in SEM.
+This list is not comprehensive: install the package to learn more

 1. Building Models
 	* `umxStart()` *# Add sane start values to a model: **very** helpful*
 	* `umxLabel()` *# Add labels to paths: Labels allow you to set, equate, and drop paths by label!*
 	* `umxLatent()` *# Helper for building formative and reflective latent variables from their manifest indicators*
 2. Run models
-	* `umxRun()` *# Use in place of mxRun to: compute saturated for raw data, run model until it returns green, turn off features that slow model evaluation, like the Hessian.*
+	* `umxRun()` *# Use in place of mxRun to: set labels, starts, compute saturated for raw data, run model until it returns green, turn off features that slow model evaluation*
 3. Reporting output
 	* `umxSummary(model)` # *Get a brief summary of model fit, similar to a journal report (Χ², p, CFI, TLI, & RMSEA)*
 	* `umxGraph_RAM(fit1, std=T, precision=3, dotFilename="name")` # *Create a graphical representation of a RAM model (outputs a [GraphViz](http://www.graphviz.org/Gallery.php) file)*